reflectivity/reflectivity.github.io/projects/simple_model.md

 ### complexity

-This langage allows to provide a **very simple** model description on only 2 lines:
+This language allows to provide a **very simple** model description on only 2 lines:

 ``` YAML
    model: